digitallyinduced/ihp/UPGRADE.md

     +export SES_REGION="us-east-1"
     ```

-    After that, your `start` script it not needed anymore, and you can delete it.
+    After that, your `start` script is not needed anymore, and you can delete it.

 4. **Delete `start` script**